Dementia Care Over The Holidays

 Suppose you cannot travel or visit your loved ones in person.
 In that case, you can also consider some alternative types of holiday for people with dementia and their caregivers, such as:

-• Day trips: Day trips are a great way to enjoy the holiday season without traveling far or staying overnight.
-You and your loved one with dementia can visit a nearby place that is interesting and accessible, such as a park, a museum, a zoo, or a shopping mall.
+- Day trips: Day trips are a great way to enjoy the holiday season without traveling far or staying overnight.
+You and your loved one with dementia can visit a nearby interesting and accessible place, such as a park, a museum, a zoo, or a shopping mall.
 You can also join a local group or organization that organizes day trips for people with dementia and their caregivers and meet others who share your experiences and challenges.

 Tips for enjoying the holidays with family and friends